Overview

 - Wellington region has partial coverage pending LINZ LiDAR infill for the southern area

 The free map layer is a general reference tool.
-Decisions on resource consent, building consent, property purchase, insurance, or infrastructure design should be based on a site-specific Flood Report, a LIM from your council, or advice from a qualified engineer.
+Decisions on resource consent, building consent, property purchase, insurance, or infrastructure design should be based on a site-specific flood assessment, a LIM from your council, or advice from a qualified engineer.

 Versioning & updates